 Whole Organisms:

-Place all shellfish, presorted or not, into plastic bags, tied with string and inside the shipping cooler with plenty of wet ice (see 5.1.4 below).
+Place all shellfish, presorted or not, into plastic bags, tied with string and inside the shipping cooler with plenty of wet ice (see 5.1.3 below.

 Attach an ID label to the string of each plastic bag.